Skip to main content

 Who is Vibecademy for?

-Vibecademy is for engineers, founders, and tech leads who already ship software and want a tool-agnostic operating model for AI coding.
+Vibecademy is for engineers, founders, and tech leads who already ship software and want a tool-agnostic vibe coding workflow for AI coding.
 The curriculum assumes you can read a diff.
 It does not assume you have used Codex, Claude Code, Cursor, or Copilot before.

 Which AI coding tools does Vibecademy cover?

 Vibecademy covers OpenAI Codex (CLI and IDE), Claude Code (Anthropic's terminal-first agent), Cursor (the AI-first IDE), and GitHub Copilot.
-Each tool is taught against the same operating model so the workflow transfers when the toolchain changes.
+Each tool is taught through the same vibe coding workflow so the practice transfers when the toolchain changes.

 How is Vibecademy different from a generic AI coding course?